AngMaher/PP4-Where-Next/README.md

 ## Colour Scheme

-I decided to keep the website bright with a main colur of blue throughout the site.
+I decided to keep the website bright with a main colour of blue throughout the site.

   - #343434 - Jet, this colour is used a on the majority of the text throughout the site, and the footer.
   - #5799E1 - Blue, this is used on many features, buttons and highlighting links, popup messages.